Tiimber/ev_smart_charger/README.md

 # EV Smart Charger & Load Balancer for Home Assistant

-**EV Smart Charger** is a custom Home Assistant integration designed to optimize electric vehicle charging based on real-time electricity prices (Nordpool), household load balancing (P1 Meter), and user scheduling.
+**EV Smart Charger** is a custom Home Assistant integration designed to optimize electric vehicle charging based on real-time electricity prices (eg. Nordpool), household load balancing (P1 Meter), and user scheduling.
+It also allows you to charge your car to different percentages based on if the electricity price is very low of high.

-It specifically targets users with **Zaptec** chargers (or similar controllable entities) and **3-phase** household power metering.
+This is written to fit my need, which is a very specific combination, but I've tried to cover a more generic use case and I do believe you could create your own switches and sensors with custom templates and automations to make practically any brands work.
+My specific combination is Nordpool for electricity spot price, a P1ib device hooked into my electric meters' HAN-port of my electric meter, Zaptec Go as charger for my Hyundai Kona, connected through the Hyundai / Kia Connect Custom Integration.

+I also have a Local Calendar integration, where I in advance have set my specific, varying, but on a recurring schedule with ten minute events of each morning, which I use for automatically starting climate just before when I leave home.
+I have made this calendar compatible for knowing the target time of the charging window as well.
+If people are interested, I could bake in my Climate control code into this integration as well, or perhaps make that available as another custom integration.

 **Note!** *Much of the code was written by AI, and just tested and heavily inspected and questioned by me in several iterations.
 I am a programmer in my work, but Python and Home Assistant specifics aren't my specialities.*

-*This is written to fit my need, which is a very specific combination, but I've tried to cover a more generic use case.
-My combination is Nordpool spot price, a P1ib device hooked into my electric meters' HAN-port, Zaptec Go as charger for my Hyundai Kona, connected through the Hyundai / Kia Connect Custom Integration.*

-*I also have a Local Calendar integration, where I in advance have set my specific, varying, but on a recurring schedule with ten minute events of each morning, which I use for automatically starting climate just before when I leave home.
-I have made this calendar compatible for the available charging window as well.
-If people are interested, I could bake that into this integration as well, or perhaps make that available as another custom integration.*

 **Sample dashboard card**

 [![Full Dashboard Card](./dashboard_card_small.png)](./dashboard_card_full.png)

+*More Dashboard code samples, with YAML code, can be found through the link in the bottom of this file.*

 ## Features

 * **Smart Scheduling:** Automatically plans charging during the cheapest hours between now and your departure time.
 * **Load Balancing:** Dynamically calculates the maximum safe current to prevent tripping your main house fuse (based on real-time P1ib meter readings).
 * **Cost Estimation:** Calculates the total session cost including Spot Price, Grid Fees, and VAT.
 * **Calendar Integration:** Reads your local calendar for events to set custom departure times and target charge levels automatically.
+  * In my case, I have varying schedule that repeats every two weeks, one pattern the first week and another the next week.
 * **Manual Overrides:** Easily override the next charging session's target percentage or departure time without affecting your standard daily schedule.
 * **Maintenance Mode:** Keeps the charger active (if price allows) after reaching the target to support battery balancing or climate control.